EnricoMi/publish-unit-test-result-action/README.md

 The job name in the GitHub Actions section that provides the test results can be configured via the `check_name` variable.
 It is optional and defaults to `"Unit Test Results"`, as shown in above screenshot.

+Each run of the action creates a new comment on the respective pull request with unit test results.
-The comment title in the Pull request **Conversation** tab that shows test results can also be configured via the `comment_title` variable.
+The title of the comment can be configured via the `comment_title` variable.
 It is optional and defaults to the `check_name` variable.

+The `hide_comments` option allows hiding earlier comments to reduce the volume of comments.
+The default is `all but latest`, which hides all earlier comments of the action.
+Setting the option to `orphaned commits` will hide comments for orphaned commits only.
+These are commits that do no longer belong to the pull request (due to commit history rewrite).
+Hiding comments can be disabled all together with value `off`.

 Files can be selected via the `files` variable, which is optional and defaults to the current working directory.
 It supports wildcards like `*`, `**`, `?` and `[]`.
 The `**` wildcard matches